GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 logs docker-build
 ```

 **Congratulations!
-You have built a Docker image with Knative Build.**
+You have built and pushed a Docker image with Knative Build.**

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>